markomlikota/markomlikota.github.io/page_teaching_PhDapps.markdown

 </nav>
 ---

-# PhD Applications & "Swiss Scholarships"
+# PhD Applications & Swiss Government Excellence Scholarships

 All applications to the PhD program at the Geneva Graduate Institute are channeled through the Institute's application portal (click [[here]][AdmissionsWebsiteLink] for more information).